armannds/eldgos-askja/README.md

 eldgos-askja
 ============

-This is a web project repository to use for projects that I will do during some udemy courses.
+This reopository will hosts projects that I will do during a WebDeveleperBootcamp course on Udemy.